aakashcal/document-rag-app/rag-backend/README.md

 1. **Document Ingestion**:
    - Documents are uploaded through the API
-   - Text is extracted from various formats (PDF, TXT, etc.)
+   - Text is extracted from PDF and text files
    - The text is split into smaller chunks (typically paragraphs or sections)
    - Each chunk is processed to remove unnecessary whitespace and formatting